 In this course students will explore the practice of teaching in relation to the life of faith, including ways in which scripture is studied and learned, the traditions of the church are examined and put into contemporary practice, and children and adults are equipped to participate in baptism, the Lord's Supper, worship, and life together in the community of faith.
 The class will research the practice and art of teaching through historical review, contemporary contextual analysis, and examination of learning and teaching theory and practice.
-This course fulfills the Teaching Ministry requirement for the Master of Divinity degree program.

-CE 3203/PC 3203 Children's Literature in Faith and Life
+CE 3203 Children's Literature in Faith and Life

-Carol J. Cook; J. Bradley Wigger This course exposes students to a sampling of books from pre-school age through adolescence that, through illustrations and stories, ask "big questions" related to the meaning of life, death, injustice, suffering, difference, danger, decision-making, relationships, love, wonder, and God.
+This course exposes students to a sampling of books from pre-school age through adolescence that, through illustrations and stories, ask "big questions" related to the meaning of life, death, injustice, suffering, difference, danger, decision-making, relationships, love, wonder, and God.
 We will explore the ways children's literature is as an accessible and imaginative resource for ministry, bringing fresh images and enlivening narratives to the arts of ministry such as preaching, teaching, and pastoral care.
 It also provides a powerful medium for understanding-voicing to adults the kinds of questions, delights, struggles, and concerns at work in the lives of young people, including their lives of faith.
 We will consider how children's literature offers a rich resource for children and youth to better understand themselves and to better imagine others, especially those of different times, places, and cultures.
-The course is a general elective in either Pastoral Care or Christian Education (crosslisted in catalog), but the course does not fulfill the requirement in either field.
-Students choose which way to register.
-Students working toward the Concentration in Educational Ministry should register the course in Christian Education.